intenzemotion/calculator-back-end/README.md

 # Calculator of Unit Measurement

 This is a simple calculator app that can perform addition, subtraction, multiplication, and division of values in meters and yards.
-For now, it will only output in meters.
+For now, it will only output in meters and yards.

 ## Project Structure